Universal Church of the Kingdom of God: From 1989

 In 1989, the UCKG expanded to Portugal.
 The church's style of proselytism was aggressive, and they were accused of charlatanism and commercial interests that put into question their claims to be a religious organisation.
 During the 1990s, the UCKG were very visible and energetic, attacked the Catholic Church, and amassed contributions sufficient to build a "gigantic" temple in Porto.
 In 1995, a scandal ensued after the attempted purchase of the well-known theatre Coliseu do Porto to transform it into a UCKG temple.
 The church then began expanding into eastern Europe.

-In 1989, the UCKG purchased RecordTV, which by 2013 was Brazil's second-largest television network.
+In 1989, the UCKG purchased TV Record, which by 2013 was Brazil's second-largest television network.
 In 2009, the Workers' Party (PT) government in Brazil bought advertising from RecordTV, which it had formerly limited to Catholic publications, in new venues, and paid for public service messages in UCKG media outlets.

-The UCKG preached prosperity theology, which asserts that faith and commitment to God are rewarded with Salvation first, but also monetary wealth.
+The UCKG preached prosperity theology, which asserts that faith and commitment to God are rewarded with salvation first, but also monetary wealth.
 In the late 1990s, the church started trying to change its image of being associated with only the poorest people.
 In 1998, Macedo appointed his nephew, Marcelo Crivella, as a bishop.
 Crivella said, "We want to win the middle class."
 In 1992, Crivella began a mission in Africa, resulting in the creation of multiple UCKG temples.
 He returned to Brazil in 1998, where he lived in a four-bedroom condominium in an exclusive development.
 Crivella is married to Sylvia Jane, with three children who attend a Methodist school in Río de Janeiro.

 Some observers at the time thought that Crivella was being promoted as a competitor to the popular Catholic priest-singer, Marcelo Rossi, who had sold over 4 million albums.
 In 1999, Crivella was reported to have signed a contract with Sony Music to make three albums, one in Spanish.
 The first CD, The Messenger of Solidarity, reportedly sold 1.3 million copies that year.

 Crivella was the only pastor whom Macedo authorized to hold large events in stadiums.
 He has been effective at attracting crowds: the first time appearing at the Nilson Nelson gymnasium in Brasília, with a capacity for 25,000 people, and also in the Estádio Fonte Nova in Salvador and the Mineiro in Belo Horizonte.
 In October 1999, Crivella packed the Maracanã football stadium in Río de Janeiro.
 By the end of that year, he planned to have sung "in the largest football stadiums in the country" according to weekly news magazine Veja.

 In July 2014, the Temple of Solomon, with 10,000 seats, was inaugurated in the Brás district in São Paulo.